jasxlliu/CS370-Project-Saturn/README.md

 ## Epoch Two Contributions.
-- [x] Chris Gomez: DBConnector.py, PlaylistManager.py, UML diagram, started gui.py, and contributed to unit_testing.py, story map, and user stories.
+- Chris Gomez: DBConnector.py, PlaylistManager.py, UML diagram, started gui.py, and contributed to unit_testing.py, story map, and user stories.
+- Neel: Audio transcoding, audio concatenating (audio insertion)

 ## Epoch Two Challenges and modification anticipations.
 - [x] Chris Gomez: I tackled the challenge of setting up a connection to a MySQL workbench on my laptop.
 It was my first time dealing with database connections, cursors, and writing queries.
 Despite the initial difficulties, I successfully established the link.
 Looking ahead, I plan to move away from using lists to manage playlist sounds and focus on optimizing query performance through indexing strategies.